-Of those semester hours required for the baccalaureate degree, a minimum of 40 semester hours must be in courses numbered above 299, and 46-58 semester hours must be distributed in accordance with the General Education Distribution Requirements and the Touchstone Core: ACAD 101, WRIT 101, HMXP 102, and CRTW 201.
+Of those semester hours required for the baccalaureate degree, a minimum of 40 semester hours must be in courses numbered above 299, and 46-58 semester hours must be distributed in accordance with the Touchstone Program (general education) Distribution Requirements and the Touchstone Core: ACAD 101, WRIT 101, HMXP 102, and CRTW 201.

 Not more than 36 semester hours in any one subject designator may be applied toward the major for a Bachelor of Arts degree.
-A student may elect to apply up to an additional 6 semester hours in the same subject designator toward general electives, general education distribution requirements, or a minor with the exception of the social sciences minor, unless limited by the major program.
+A student may elect to apply up to an additional 6 semester hours in the same subject designator toward general electives, Touchstone program (general education) distribution requirements, or a minor with the exception of the social sciences minor, unless limited by the major program.

-All baccalaureate degree programs at Winthrop University require the successful completion of the Undergraduate Writing Composition requirement.
-(See Writing Composition Requirement at the bottom of the page.)
+All baccalaureate degree programs at Winthrop University require the successful completion of the Touchstone Core.
+(See below.)